simon-ritchie/apysc/docstring_markdowns/apysc/_geom/path_dest_y_interface.md

 ### `_initialize_dest_y_if_not_initialized` method docstring

-Initialize the _dest_y attribute if it hasn't been initialized yet.
+Initialize the _dest_y attribute if this instance does not initialize it yet.

 ### `_make_snapshot` method docstring